M-Endymion/powershell-sccm/README.md

 ### Credits & Contact

-Some scripts converted and improved from original BAT/VBS scripts by SecretSquirrel and others.
+Some scripts converted and improved from original BAT/VBS scripts by SecretSquirrel, Matthew Teegarden and others.
-Maintained by M-Endymion
 Maintained by M-Endymion

 Feel free to open Issues or Pull Requests if you have improvements!